unification-com/mainchain/docs/introduction/delegators.md

 ## Overview

 Many users may want to participate in the running of Unification Mainchain without running a full node and becoming a validator operator.
-Delegators can stake their UND to a validator in order to participate.
+Delegators can stake their FUND to a validator in order to participate.

-The current pool of 96 Validator nodes is selected based on not only the self-delegated UND staked by the Validator operator(s), but additionally the total UND delegated to it by other users.
+The current pool of 96 Validator nodes is selected based on not only the self-delegated FUND staked by the Validator operator(s), but additionally the total FUND delegated to it by other users.

 Delegators play an important role in the staking process, and indeed the running of the network itself, by acting as a further safeguard against any potential misbehaviour of validators.
-If delegators feel that a validator is not behaving in the best interests of the network, they can simply move their staked UND away from them.
+If delegators feel that a validator is not behaving in the best interests of the network, they can simply move their staked FUND away from them.
 If the validator's total stake falls below the top 96 validator stakes, they will be removed from the active validator pool.

 Additionally, Delegators can (and should) take part in network governance by voting on proposals.

 Delegating comes with both [risks](#risks) and [rewards](#rewards).
-Delegators share a percentage of the UND earned by their chosen validator(s) from processing transactions, and singing/producing blocks.
+Delegators share a percentage of the FUND earned by their chosen validator(s) from processing transactions, and singing/producing blocks.
 The amount earned proportional the amount staked.
-Risks come from losing a small amount of staked UND should the validator misbehave - this includes prolonged periods of downtime, and more importantly, double-signing blocks.
+Risks come from losing a small amount of staked FUND should the validator misbehave - this includes prolonged periods of downtime, and more importantly, double-signing blocks.

 ## The Delegation process